 - 4 egg whites

-- Scoop sweet potato mixture into jars and place them in the refrigerator to cool.
+- Scoop sweet potato mixture into jars and place them in the refrigerator for at least 3 hours, or overnight.

 - Before serving, make the meringue: whisk egg whites and cream of tartar together with an electric mixer on low speed for 2 minutes.
 Then, turn the mixer up to medium and whisk for 2 minutes before finally turning it up to high and whisk for 1 more minute.
 At this point, you should have meringue.
 The final step is to add in the sugar and whisk for 1 more minute until stiff peaks form.